Eating a wide variety of nutritious foods, including fruit, vegetables, nuts, seeds, and lean protein can help support

 Green beans, also called string beans, are an unripe variety of the common bean.
 Use them whole as a side dish or add them cold to salads.

 39. Kidney beans

-Kidney beans are loaded with fiber and various vitamins and minerals.
+Kidney beans contain fiber and various vitamins and minerals.
 Make sure to cook them properly, because they’re toxic when raw.

 Lentils are another popular legume.
-They’re high in fiber and are among the best sources of plant-based protein.
+They’re high in fiber and a good source of plant-based protein.

 For those who can tolerate them, dairy products are a healthy source of various important nutrients.

-Cheese is incredibly nutritious — a single slice may offer about the same amount of nutrients as an entire cup (240 ml) of milk.
+A single slice of cheese may offer about the same amount of nutrients as an entire cup (240 ml) of milk.
 It’s also a tasty addition to many dishes and can replace meat as a protein food.
 However, it can be high in fat.

 43. Dairy milk

 Yogurt is made from milk that is fermented through the addition of live bacteria.
 It has many of the same health effects as milk, but yogurt with live cultures has the added benefit of friendly probiotic bacteria.

 45. Extra-virgin olive oil

 Extra-virgin olive oil is one of the healthiest vegetable oils.
-It contains heart-healthy monounsaturated fats and is very high in antioxidants that have powerful health benefits.
+It contains heart-healthy monounsaturated fats and is high in antioxidants that have powerful health benefits.

 Tubers are the storage organs of some plants.
-They tend to contain a number of beneficial nutrients.
+As foods, they are called root vegetables.

-Potatoes are loaded with potassium and contain a little bit of almost every nutrient you need, including vitamin C. With their jackets, they are also a good source of fiber.
+Potatoes provide potassium and contain a little of almost every nutrient you need, including vitamin C. With their jackets, they are also a good source of fiber.